timdorr/tesla-api/docs/api-basics/users.md

 # Users

-These endpoints are provide data on the current user.
+These endpoints provide data on the current user.

 ## GET `/api/1/users/me`